NordAxon/beeblebrox-project-structure/README.md

     │    │
     │    ├── modelling     <- Used for training and evaluation documentation.
 Train scripts are run here │    │
-    │    └── evaluation    <- Evaluation of
+    │    └── evaluation    <- Evaluation of model results
     │
     │
     ├── models             <- Storage of model weights in separate folders